My Tarot Decks

 Silhouettes Tarot by Masa Kuzuki, 2nd edition, * limited edition (95 of 1000): This is a gorgeous out-of-print deck that’s become a hard-to-find cult favorite.
 I love this deck: the florid abstract imagery, the design, the colors, it’s great.
 The recently released new edition is very popular!
 Glad to see this deck and artist getting their due.

 Slow Holler Tarot: This is an out-of-print, limited-edition, multi-artist queer Southern Gothic tarot.
-Speaks for itself, really
+The vision and the execution here speak for themselves.

 Spirit-Keeper’s Tarot, Vitruvian Edition, by Benebell Wen.
 Like everyone else I fell in love with this stunning sepia-toned deck at first sight, but I was surprised, once I finally got my hands on a copy (finally!), by how intuitive I found all the card interpretations.
 This is a deck based on the Hermetic Tarot that draws heavily from other eclectic traditions, so I was intimidated by it, but it’s actually really fluid and easy to grasp once you spend time with it!
 I especially really appreciate how Wen has categorized all of the court cards — their meanings are so clear and distinctive.